coastalwarming/heartbeatr/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-A simple workflow to process data collected with PULSE systems (www.electricblue.eu/pulse).
+An R package for processing data and automatically assessing cardiac frequency, specifically designed for use with PULSE systems (www.electricblue.eu/pulse).

 ## Installation